simonbukin/personal-website/README.md

 # personal-website

-# 🚧 WIP 🚧

 Hello!
 This is my revamped personal website.
-It's heavily in progress at the moment, but will soon contain a portfolio, blog, and about page.

 It's built with SvelteKit.
 You should definitely try building with it, it's very neat.

-## TODO

-- ✅ Add blog with static HTML for posts
-  - ✅ /blog/[slug].html
-- ✅ Add static portfolio pages
-  - ✅ /portfolio/[slug]
-  - ✅ Add styling
-- Add playground for small, fun projects
-  - /fun/[slug]
-- ✅ Add about page
-- ✅ Finish homepage
-  - ✅ HeroText.svelte
-  - ✅ Projects.svelte

 ## Building